apollographql/apollo-client-nextjs/RFC.md

 * It could be evaluated for an SSR pass on the server (e.g., on first page load) and be streamed to the browser as HTML, where the components will get hydrated.
 * It could be transformed into a React-specific JSON format and sent to the browser, where it will be evaluated by the client component layer.

 It is important to note that we have a unidirectional dataflow here: (serializable) props can flow from the RSC layer to Client Components, but nothing can flow from Client Components back into RSC.
+(We do not yet cover Server Actions, as these were released a few days ago as of writing this.)